 Q: When will you start booking events in the new event hall?

-A: As soon as we have a confident completion date, possibly as early as the end of this year.
+A: As soon as we have a confident completion date.
 We will be posting more information and updates on our website and Facebook page.

 Q: Will there be positions that community members can apply for, who are not Step By Step clients?